Monteros: History

-It was founded on August 28, 1754, when the military governor Don Felipe Antonio de Alurralde took possession of the local lands over an existing village on the site.
-Though Monteros had been known as a little village years before.
-Monteros eventually acquired the rank of municipality on December 12, 1867, with its first mayor Don Domingo Segundo Aráoz.
-It has been one of the most renowned and prosperous towns from southern Tucumán due to its cultural, educative and commercial life.
+The small village of Monteros was in an area acquired the military governor Don Felipe Antonio de Alurralde in 1754.
+In 1867 Monteros was declared a municipio and Don Domingo Segundo Aráoz appointed as its first mayor.
+Monteros subsequently grew in importance within the southern Tucumán region.

 Toponymy

 There have been several versions about the origin of the town's name.
 One version suggests that some inhabitants of the old San Miguel de Tucumán, which used to be on a place currently known as Ibatín, refused to move to the new location and declared in rebellion, taking refuge in the nearby hills.
 The name may have derived from "people of the hill" (Monte in Spanish).
 Another version says that the remaining inhabitants of the old San Miguel de Tucumán founded Monteros on October 4, 1865, naming it the Town of the Holy Rosary of Monteros.
 There were three attempts to rename the town.
 In 1828 and 1832 Villa Belgrano was the name proposed, in honor of Manuel Belgrano but it did not succeed.
 The strangest case was in 1932 when the then provincial governor, Alejandro Heredia, attempted to rename it to Alexandria, in his own honor.